Agent421/cao-points-info/README.md

-- A special thanks to: @mellodoot, @Blinkzy, and @barryBeans.
+- A special thanks to: @mellodoot, @Blinkzy, and @BarryBeans.